bin-cli/bin-cli/README.md

 This includes [man pages](https://bin-cli.github.io/bin-cli/bin.1.html) (`man bin`, `man binconfig`) and [tab completion](#tab-completion).

 It will not be upgraded automatically.
+If you want to be notified when a new version is released, watch [this repo](https://github.com/bin-cli/bin-cli) (select Watch > Custom > Releases, or Watch > All Activity if you prefer).

 To remove it again: